Europe Van Rental Market Size and Share

 Recent Industry Developments

-- July 2025: Roadsurfer, a German outdoor mobility specialist, has secured a EUR 25 million venture debt deal from BBVA.
+- July 2025: Roadsurfer, a German outdoor mobility specialist, has secured a EUR 25 million (USD 29 million) venture debt deal from BBVA.
 This funding is set to bolster Roadsurfer's international expansion and expedite its growth in Europe and North America.
 The financing will enable the company to strengthen its position as a leading camper van rental platform, catering to the growing demand for outdoor travel experiences.
 Additionally, the investment aligns with BBVA's strategy to support innovative businesses with high growth potential.

 Europe Van Rental Market Report Scope

-The Europe Van Rental Market Report is Segmented by Van Type (Passenger Vans and Cargo Vans), Rental Duration (Hourly, Daily, Weekly, Monthly, and Long-Term Leasing), Application (Personal, and Commercial), Booking Channel (Online Platforms and Rental Counters), Customer Type (Individual Consumers, Corporate Clients, Travel Agencies, and Government and Institutional Users), and Geography (Germany, United Kindom, France, Italy, Spain, and Rest of Europe).
+The Europe Van Rental Market Report is Segmented by Van Type (Passenger Vans and Cargo Vans), Rental Duration (Hourly, Daily, Weekly, Monthly, and Long-Term Leasing), Application (Personal, and Commercial), Booking Channel (Online Platforms and Rental Counters), Customer Type (Individual Consumers, Corporate Clients, Travel Agencies, and Government and Institutional Users), and Country (Germany, United Kindom, France, Italy, Spain, and Rest of Europe).
 The Market Forecasts are Provided in Terms of Value (USD)

 | Passenger Vans |